RULE 15. DEPOSITIONS

 (3) upon motion of a party and a showing that a party or the deponent is engaging in serious misconduct at the taking of a deposition, the court by order may direct that the deposition's taking be continued in the presence of a designated officer, in which case the designated officer may preside over the remainder of the deposition's taking.

 (e) Place Of Taking.
-The deposition must be taken in a building where the trial may be held, at a place agreed upon by the parties, or at a place designated by special or general order of the court.
+The deposition must be taken at any location agreed upon by the parties or a location designated by the court.
 If the defendant is in custody or subject to terms of release that prohibit leaving the state and does not appear before the court and understandingly and voluntarily waives the right to be present, a deposition to perpetuate testimony must not be taken at a place which requires transporting the defendant within a jurisdiction that does not confer upon law enforcement officers of this state the right to transport prisoners within it.